• Free shipping on all orders

 Kittens are normally into everything and ready to explore the world around them.
 This curiosity often remains with them for several years.
 Older cats, however, have been there and done that.

-As some cats mature, the amount of time they spend playing may decrease, or the time of games they engage with could vary.
-This is natural; however, if you feel your older cat is not interested in playing whatsoever, don’t just assume it is “old age” and ignore this behavior.
+As some cats mature, the amount of time they spend playing may decrease, or the time of games they engage in could vary.
+This is natural; however, if you feel your older cat is not interested in playing whatsoever, don’t just assume it’s “old age” and ignore this behavior.
 Your older cat should be checked by your vet to make sure there is no underlying medical problem behind your cat’s lack of interest in playing.

 old ginger house cat is resting on the couch